top of page

 Studio Video

-The interview with Jake Yuzna from the Walker Art Center was recorded in a video format as well.
+The interview with Jake Yuzna from the Walker Art Center was also recorded in a video format.

 bottom of page